giantswarm/docs/src/content/basics/api/index.md

 title: API access to Giant Swarm resources
 description: An overview of the APIs that provide you with programmatic access to resources like your workload clusters in a Giant Swarm installation.
-Namely the Rest API and the management cluster API.
+Namely the Rest API and the Management API.
 weight: 75
 type: page
 categories: ["basics"]